valkey-io/valkey-doc/topics/cluster-spec.md

 The `timeout` is specified in seconds, where a value of 0 indicates an indefinite wait time.

-Replicating the slot information and ensuring acknowledgement from health replicas significantly reduces the likelihookd of losing replication states if the primary fails after executing the command.
+Replicating the slot information and ensuring acknowledgement from health replicas significantly reduces the likelihood of losing replication states if the primary fails after executing the command.
 For example, consider a scenario where the target primary node `B` is finalizing a slot migration.
 Before the `SETSLOT` command is replicated to its replica node `B’`, `B` might send a cluster `PONG` message to the source primary node `A`, promoting `A` to relinquish its ownership of the slot in question.